chad-cros/EmbeddedSec/README.md

 # A hardware level DES Encryption engine

 Code written as part of an assignment for Dr. Jeyavijayan Rajendran's class on embedded security at Texas A&M University

+Code written by Chad Crosby and Megan Culler